kgorking/ecs/README.md

 The management of entity id's is left to user.

 # Components
-Components hold the data.
-There are very few restrictions on what a component can be, but it does have to obey the requirements of [std::copyable](https://en.cppreference.com/w/cpp/concepts/copyable).
+Components hold the data, and are added to entities.
+There are very few restrictions on what components can be, but they do have to obey the requirements of [std::copyable](https://en.cppreference.com/w/cpp/concepts/copyable).
 In the example above you could have used a `std::string` instead of creating a custom component, and it would work just fine.

 You can add as many different components to an entity as you need; there is no upper limit.
 You can not add more than one of the same type.